1958 Sterlington railroad collision: Accident

-As train No. 50 approached what was to become the scene of the accident, the engineer and a fireman and a road foreman were sitting the cab of locomotive 859 while the conductor, front brakeman and a flagman were located in the first coach of the train; the road foreman noted that after they departed Sloatsburg, they had seen train 53 coming up the line, but could not distinguish which track it was on because of the curve and vegetation alongside the tracks.
-When the road foreman and fireman saw train 53 on the westbound track, they notified the brakeman, who reduced the speed from 50 miles per hour 20 miles per hour Meanwhile, the engineer and the fireman entered the engine compartment of locomotive 859.
+As train #50 approached what was to become the scene of the accident, the engineer and a fireman and a road foreman were sitting the cab of locomotive #859 while the conductor, front brakeman and a flagman were located in the first coach of the train; the road foreman noted that after they departed Sloatsburg, they had seen train #53 coming up the line, but could not distinguish which track it was on because of the curve and vegetation alongside the tracks.
+When the road foreman and fireman saw train #53 on the westbound track, they notified the brakeman, who reduced the speed from 50 miles per hour to 20 miles per hour.
+Meanwhile, the engineer and the fireman entered the engine compartment of locomotive #859.

-On train 53, the crew was divided between cars; the engineer and his colleagues were in control of locomotive 1402, which was now running on the westbound main line track north of Hillburn.
-The headlights were also dimmed on locomotive 1402.
-With no hold order for them, they continued on the westbound tack. when the engineer of 1402 saw the oncoming train, the emergency brakes were activated.
+On train #53, the crew was divided between cars; the engineer and his colleagues were in control of locomotive #1402, which was now running on the westbound mainline track north of Hillburn.
+The headlights were also dimmed on locomotive #1402.
+With no hold order for them, they continued on the westbound track.
+When the engineer of #1402 saw the oncoming train, the emergency brakes were activated.

 The two trains collided in front of the freight depot of the Erie Railroad in the hamlet of Sterlington.
-The two engines were described as being welded together from the force of the impact by officials responding to the scene, while several of the coaches on train No. 50 crashed into each other, pulling their wheels off the track.
+The two engines were described as being welded together from the force of the impact by officials responding to the scene, while several of the coaches on train #50 crashed into each other, pulling their wheels off the track.
 However, neither the locomotives or the cars behind them derailed.